 ESTRACK Cebreros webcam

 The outdoor webcam at ESA's Cebreros deep space tracking station was switched on in September 2005, shortly after the station's inauguration.The live Cebreros station webcam image is below.
-It will automatically refresh every 60 seconds.
+It will automatically refresh every 5 minutes.
+It runs 24 hrs per day, so if the image is very dark, it's night time in Spain!

 Access full-size versions